devpaulosouza/estima-amazon-afiliados-chrome-extension/README.md

 # Amazon Affiliates – Automatic Commission Calculator
 Chrome Extension

-A simple and efficient Chrome extension that automatically calculates the total order value and estimated commission on the Amazon Brazil Affiliates dashboard.
+A simple and efficient extension that automatically calculates the order total and estimated commission in the Amazon Brazil Affiliates dashboard.
-Originally crafted to make life easier for the mighty Zé Bunda 🐦🤖✨
+Originally created to help the mighty Zé Bunda 🐦🤖✨

 ---